isaracorp/Toolkit-Samples/README.md

 visit [www.isara.com](https://www.isara.com) or contact our [sales team](mailto:quantumsafe@isara.com).

 Each sample demonstrates one part of the toolkit.
-We use the LMS samples to produce digital signatures of the toolkit's installation packages, for example.
+We use the Dilithium samples to produce digital signatures of the toolkit's installation packages, for example.

 ### System Requirements